Obama, former presidents rally around George W. Bush as library opens

 The former presidents form what amounts to the world's most exclusive gathering, known informally as the Presidents Club.
 Most were rivals at one time or another, but the shared experience of being president has created bonds between them.

-During the ceremony in Dallas, the former presidents focused on the positive aspects of Bush's tenure.
+During the ceremony the former presidents focused on the positive aspects of Bush's tenure.
 Clinton and Carter praised Bush for pushing Congress to fund AIDS relief for Africa.

 Clinton is particularly close to Bush's father, George H.W.
 Bush, because the two have worked on various relief projects together.